Table of Contents

 Multiple Search Fields

-If you add more than one search field, notice that there is an AND/OR drop down between rows:
+If using more than one search field, an AND/OR drop down will appear between rows:

 In the example above, it would return profiles that are members AND that are in the city of Dallas.